Vascular dementia

 What is vascular dementia?

 Vascular dementia is the medical term for forms of dementia that are caused by circulatory disorders of the brain.
-The term “vascular” is derived from the Latin word “vasculum”, meaning vase or small vessel.
 Vascular dementia is among the most common types of dementia alongside Alzheimer’s disease.

-However, it is often very difficult to distinguish between Alzheimer’s disease and vascular dementia as many patients have symptoms associated with both conditions.
-This is referred to as mixed dementia and particularly affects patients at high age.
+It is very difficult to distinguish between Alzheimer’s disease and vascular dementia.
+In particular, elderly people with dementia often have symptoms of both disorders.
+This is referred to as mixed dementia.

 What is dementia?